Generalized gradient flows in Hadamard manifolds and convex optimization on entanglement polytopes

 We call this problem the {\em minimum $Q$-gradient-norm problem}.
 It is clear that the above gradient-norm setting is obtained by taking the dual norm $Q := \|\cdot\|^*$.
 We then address the following questions: \begin{itemize} \item[1.]
 Which does $({\cal M},Q)$ admit a duality of form $\displaystyle \inf_{x \in {\cal M}} Q(df_x) = \sup \ [\, \cdots]$? \item[2.]
 Is there an analogue of gradient flow $x(t)$ that minimizes $Q(df_x)$ in its limit? \item[3.]
 Can we explore further applications? \end{itemize}

 The main contribution of this paper is a partial but satisfactory answer to these questions.
 We formulate a natural class of functions $Q$ in terms of convexity and invariance under parallel transports (or {\em holonomy group}), and introduce a generalization of the gradient flow, called the {\em $Q$-gradient flow}, that is expected to minimize $Q(df_x)$ in the limit.
-We establish in Theorem~\ref{thm:main} an analogue of (\ref{eqn:min_gradient-norm}) for three basic classes of Hadamard manifolds (Euclidean space, generic Hadamard manifold, the product of PD-manifolds), although we could not prove it for the general case (Conjecture~\ref{conj}).
+We establish in Theorem~\ref{thm:main} an analogue of (\ref{eqn:min_gradient-norm}) for basic classes of Hadamard manifolds (Euclidean space, generic Hadamard manifold, PD-manifold, and their products), although we could not prove it for the general case (Conjecture~\ref{conj}).